5 Ways To Keep Your Bread Fresh

 4. Different styles of bread require unique storage styles

 Room temperature is ideal for maintaining proper crumb and crust texture.
-But in addition to proper temperature, you also need to manage your bread’s air exposure — which is done with proper wrapping.
-The plastic bag is often criticized for trapping moisture — which can speed up mold development — but this truly depends on the type of bread.
+But in addition to proper temperature, you also need to manage your bread’s air exposure—which is done with proper wrapping.
+The plastic bag is often criticized for trapping moisture—which can speed up mould development—but this truly depends on the type of bread.
 For common store-bought loaves with tender crusts, plastic bags are just fine.
 Hard-crusted breads should be kept in paper bags (or, how they’re packaged at the bakery).
 As a loaf dries, the moisture that is pushed out of the bread is absorbed by the hard crusts, turning them tough and rubbery.

 5. A partially stale loaf can be refreshed